chapmanjacobd/journal/seeds/ai.poetry.md

 ## CRITICAL INSTRUCTION 1/2 are just inside the mind
+  Wait, if the user doesn't specify wait_for_previous, I can't guarantee replace won't fail due to concurrent edits.
+Wait, CRITICAL INSTRUCTION says:
+  "Do NOT make multiple calls to the replace tool for the SAME file in a single turn.
+To make multiple edits to the same file, you MUST perform them sequentially across multiple conversational turns to prevent race conditions and ensure the file state is accurate before each edit."

+  Ah, good catch!
+I must perform them sequentially across multiple turns.
+  Let me issue the first replace.
+Then wait for it.
+Then issue the second.
+Then wait.
+Then the third.
+  No, I can't wait within one step without yielding to the system unless I output one tool, and the user responds.

+  Wait, I can use run_shell_command with sed or patch or something if I need to do them simultaneously, but replace is custom tool.
+I'll just use replace sequentially over turns, OR run_shell_command with patch.
+BUT CRITICAL INSTRUCTION 1 says DO NOT use sed for replacing if custom tools are available.
+So I MUST use replace over multiple turns or just use replace once now, then again in the next turn.

 ✦ sinking
   CRITICAL INSTRUCTION 1: Never run cat inside a bash command to create a new file or append to an existing file if custom tools exist.
 ALWAYS use custom grep tools if